torproject/stem/docs/faq.rst

 `Txtorcon <https://txtorcon.readthedocs.org/>`_ is an actively maintained controller library written by Meejah for `Twisted <https://twistedmatrix.com/trac/>`_.
 In the future we plan to `integrate Stem and Txtorcon <https://www.torproject.org/getinvolved/volunteer.html.en#txtorcon-stemIntegration>`_ to some degree, but that is still a ways off.

-`TorCtl <https://gitweb.torproject.org/pytorctl.git>`_ is Stem's predecessor and `deprecated in December 2012 <https://blog.torproject.org/blog/torctl-deprecation-and-stem-plans>`_ in favor of Stem.
+`TorCtl <https://gitweb.torproject.org/pytorctl.git>`_ was Stem's predecessor and `deprecated in December 2012 <https://blog.torproject.org/blog/torctl-deprecation-and-stem-plans>`_ in favor of Stem.
 Though no longer actively developed, it's still quite functional and still used for several `TorFlow <https://gitweb.torproject.org/torflow.git>`_ based projects.

 The following are the functional controller libraries I'm aware of.
 Dates are for highly active development.
 If I missed one then please `let me know <http://www.atagar.com/contact/>`_!